Philippine bulbul: Behaviour and ecology

+It is a generalist that feeds on fruit and insects.

 Fledglings of the Philippine bulbul were recorded on Mindanao in late April, but the breeding season seems to be prolonged as females with ripe ovarian follicles were still found in April and May.
 Territorial songs are heard at lower altitudes as late as May, while further upslope the birds are silent at that time of year and presumably engaged in breeding activity.
 The besra has been recorded as a predator of young Philippine bulbuls, and this or other goshawks might also catch adult birds.

+Habitat and conservation status

+Its natural habitat is tropical moist lowland forest, forest edge, clearings, and coconut groves up to 2,000 meters above sea level.

 A common and adaptable bird as long as sufficient forest remains, it is not considered a threatened species by the IUCN.